ReidGlaze/HeartHealthAI/README.md

 A mobile application that uses AI to analyze food images for heart health, providing nutritional insights and health impact scores.

 Note: This is a rough draft of my HeartHealthAI app.
 The production code for HeartHealthAI is not in a public repo and I also use flutter instead of react native.
 I would not use a .env file for production code inside of a mobile app.
-My production code uses google cloud functions for LLM calls.
+My production code uses firebase as a back end and google cloud functions for LLM calls with Vertex AI.

 ## Features